ResAct: Reinforcing Long-term Engagement in Sequential Recommendation with Residual Actor: Conclusion

 \section{Conclusion}

 In this work, we propose ResAct to reinforce long-term engagement in sequential recommendation.
-ResAct works by first reconstructing behaviors of the online-serving policy, and then improving the reconstructed policy by imposing a residual which is predicted by the residual actor.
+ResAct works by first reconstructing behaviors of the online-serving policy, and then improving the reconstructed policy by imposing an action residual.
 By doing so, ResAct learns a policy which is close to, but better than, the deployed recommendation model.
 To facilitate the feature extraction, two information-theoretical regularizers are designed to make state representations both expressive and concise.
-We conduct extensive experiments with a real-world dataset.
-The experimental results show that our method significantly outperforms the state-of-the-art algorithms in various long-term engagement optimization tasks.
+We conduct extensive experiments on a benchmark dataset \textit{MovieLensL-1m} and a real-world dataset \textit{RecL-25m}.
+Experimental results demonstrate the superiority of ResAct over previous state-of-the-art algorithms in all the tasks.

+\textbf{Ethics Statement.} ResAct is designed to increase long-term user engagement, increasing the time and frequency that people use the product.
+Therefore, it will inevitably cause addiction issues.
+To mitigate the problem, we may apply some features, e.g., the age of users, to control the strength of personalized recommendation.
+This may be helpful to avoid addiction to some extent.

+\textbf{Reproducibility Statement.} We describe the implementation details of ResAct in Appendix~\ref{exp_detail}, and also provide our source code and data in the supplementary material and external link.